ssbagi/MODEL_TO_ASIC_RTL_DV_CORRELATE/README.md

 ### RTL and Verification

 Simulation of the SystemVerilog testbench requires a compatible simulator that supports UVM and SystemVerilog.
+Attached the Screenshots also are in the Repo and there is a Email conversation also captured in the code section uploaded all the documents and stuff.

 ### SystemC model